luisfor/Gallery/README.md

 4. install postman sister to test with apis, Download here [postman](https://www.postman.com/)

+5. the view project made with angular 9.1.0 and you should install this version for compatibility with some dependencies.

 ### Installing

 A step by step series of examples that tell you how to get a development env running.